 Taking a look at the bigger picture, there is an existential conversation about the future of WordPress.
 Up until now, it felt like so much of the project’s direction was guided by a wonderfully diverse community.
-Dedicated volunteers, plugin and theme authors, designers, developers and everyday users have all had (to varying degrees) a stake in the future.
+Dedicated volunteers, plugin and theme authors, designers, developers, and everyday users have all had (to varying degrees) a stake in the future.

 But as WordPress has grown to power over 30% of the web, there is concern that a larger corporate influence might be in the works.
-This is not necessarily a terrible thing, as it may in fact improve communication, stability and performance – things we can all benefit from.
+This is not necessarily a terrible thing, as it may, in fact, improve communication, stability, and performance – things we can all benefit from.

 That being said, it is also possible that larger investments from the corporate world takes WordPress in a direction we don’t recognize.
 For example, there may be pressure from an investor to sell its services through the Jetpack plugin, thus giving them an outsized influence and potentially quieting competitors.

-I’m not saying this will happen, it’s just a theoretical situation.
+I’m not saying this will happen.
+It’s just a theoretical situation.
 But at the heart of such conjecture is the open question of who is in charge of these decisions.
 Because, for instance, Automattic has received investment dollars from Company XYZ, does that tip the scales in their favor?

 This could have a major impact on freelancers.
-For instance, someone who builds a plugin that integrates with a third-party service might lose revenue if a competing service is being promoted via an official channel (like Jetpack).
+For instance, someone who builds a plugin that integrates with a third-party service might lose revenue if a competing service is promoted via an official channel (like Jetpack).

 If that plugin goes by the wayside, it affects more than just its author.
 It goes all the way down the line to designers who are selling clients on a particular solution to help them achieve their goals.

-Not only does it mean potentially switching providers, it also may make us think twice about using a product that doesn’t have an official level of endorsement.
+Not only does it mean potentially switching providers, but it also may make us think twice about using a product that doesn’t have an official level of endorsement.
 The market could shrink as a result.

 What Should Freelancers Do?

 One certainty in web design is that things don’t stay the same for very long.
-The way we work, the tools we use and the expectations of clients are always changing.
+The way we work, the tools we use, and the expectations of clients are always changing.

 Just as we went from hacking together table-based layouts to CSS floats to CSS Grid, we’ll also need to adapt to new methods for building with our favorite CMS.

 We’re a resourceful bunch and always seem to invent new ways to ease that burden.
-Tools have already come out to help us bridge the gap and I’d expect that to continue.
+Tools have already come out to help us bridge the gap, and I’d expect that to continue.

 As for the direction of WordPress itself, perhaps the best we can do is to be observant, open-minded and make sure our voices are heard.
 The hope is that, collectively, the project continues to benefit everyone from individuals all the way up to big corporations.
 That would seem to be in everyone’s best interest.